 As described in Notes 2 and 4 to the consolidated financial statements, the Company's goodwill balance was \$260.0 million as of December 31, 2022 and was associated with the Dental reporting unit.
 Management performs an impairment test in the fourth quarter of the year or whenever events or changes in circumstances indicate that the fair value of the reporting unit is more likely than not below its carrying amount.
 Potential impairment of a reporting unit is identified by comparing the reporting unit's estimated fair value to its carrying amount.
 Management estimated the fair value of the Dental reporting unit based on income and market approaches.
 Fair value under the income approach was determined by discounting to present value the estimated future cash flows of the reporting unit.
 Fair value under the market approach utilized the guideline public company methodology, which uses valuation indicators from other businesses that are similar to the Dental reporting unit.
-Significant assumptions are incorporated into the discounted cash flow analysis such as revenue growth rates, forecasted gross margins, forecasted operating expenses, and a risk-adjusted discount rate.
+Significant assumptions are incorporated into the discount rate.